-Mount Whitney via Mount Whitney Trail is a 18.1 mile moderately trafficked out and back trail located near Lone Pine, CA that features a lake and is only recommended for very experienced adventurers.
+Mount Whitney via Mount Whitney Trail is a 18.1 mile moderately trafficked out and back trail located near Lone Pine, California that features a lake and is only recommended for very experienced adventurers.
 The trail offers a number of activity options and is accessible from March until November.

 cross country skiing